DNS Reject Rule Crashes Router

 Ticket #1552.
 Do not allow route-to to be set on block/reject rules for now.
 The issue is in the kernel but for 2.0 this protection is enough.

-#3 Updated by Evgeny Yurchenko almost 8 years ago
+#3 Updated by Evgeny Yurchenko about 8 years ago

 I have slightly different results.